History at Eaton Park

 Reception visit RAF Cosford to look at aircrafts and discuss the change in transport over time.

-Year 2 visit Stafford Castle to explore castle ruins within their ‘Towers, tunnels and turrets’ topic.
+Year 2 Visit Stafford Castle to explore castle ruins within their ‘Towers, tunnels and turrets’ topic.

-Harvey year 1- “People in the past had their baths outside.
+Bobby year 1- “People in the past had their baths outside.
 That is strange.
 They had to share the bath water.”

 Isobelle Year 1 – “The gramophone is very old.
 We don’t have them today.”

-Joseph year 3- “We have been learning about gods and mortals.
+Jaxson Year 3 – “We have been learning about gods and mortals.
 Zeus is the god of thunder.”